-“This is your patrol schedule,” Elsie said, as Jacob started to pass out sheets of paper to everyone in the room.
+“This is your patrol schedule,” Elsie said, as Jacob unenthusiastically started to pass out sheets of paper to everyone in the room.
 “Each of you will have at least three mandatory days when you are required to patrol a certain part of the castle at a certain time.
 Oh, and also, the passwords to your respective common rooms are written on top.”

-I scanned the schedule.
-On Mondays, I had patrol with Ryan.
+I accepted my schedule with a quiet thanks and started to examine it.
+On Mondays, it looked like I had patrol with Ryan.
 Yes!
 I resisted the urge to jump onto my seat and start doing the Macarena.

 But when I saw the rest of the schedule, however, my stomach twisted unpleasantly.

-Because on Wednesdays and Thursdays, from 8:00 PM to 9:00 PM, I would be patrolling the halls with none other than James Potter.
+Because on Wednesdays and Thursdays, from 8:00 PM to 9:00 PM, I would be patrolling the halls with none other than James Sirius Potter.